egiurleo/advent_of_code_cli/README.md

 ### Scaffold

 This command will set up the files for any day of Advent of Code.
-It takes a nubmer between 1 and 25 as an argument.
+It takes a number between 1 and 25 as an argument.

 ```bash
 bundle exec aoc_cli scaffold 1